 See the Admissions and Advisement sections in the John B. Goddard School of Business & Economics for additional information.
 The following assessment course is required for all students intending to pursue a major, minor, certificate or emphasis in Business and Economics in the John B. Goddard School of Business & Economics:

 Students should register for this course concurrent with (same semester as) or after their last required Business Foundations Course.

-Each major discipline within the John B. Goddard School of Business & Economics (GSBE) designates different course work.
-Consult the Degrees/Programs listing for the Major course work required in Accounting, Business Administration [emphases in Finance, Management (with Human Resource Management track), Marketing, and Supply Chain Management], Information Systems & Technologies, and Economics.
+Each major discipline within the John B. Goddard School of Business & Economics (Goddard School) designates different course work.
+Consult the Degrees/Programs listing for the Major course work required in Accounting, Business Administration [emphases in Finance, Human Resource Management, Marketing, and Supply Chain Management], Information Systems & Technologies, and Economics.
 Generally, students should begin taking courses within their major area before completing all of the courses in the Cross-Functional and Functional Cores.
-Department planning guides will assist students in course sequencing.
+Department degree maps will assist students in course sequencing.

 The Cross-Functional Core provides the competencies needed to analyze problems and interact with individuals from different units of an organization.
 The focus of the Cross-Functional Core is based upon analysis, problem solving, communication and planning.
 Specific classes within the Cross-Functional Core are:

 Cross-Functional Core Curriculum (19 credit hours)

 *BSAD 4780 should be taken near the conclusion of the program of study.